upjohnc/dbx_unit_testing/README.md

-# Databricks: Unit Test Example
+# Databricks: Integration Test Example

 This repo shows how to set up unit tests that can run as part of checks that the queries are defined to meet business rules.

 ## Design

-The silver and gold layers will be run as part of the unit tests.
-The bronze layer in the unit tests is fake data that test the edge cases.
+The silver and gold layers will be run as part of the integration tests.
+The bronze layer in the integration tests is fake data that test the edge cases.
 After the silver and gold layers queries run a set of expectations are run to test that the business rules are met.